 Despite the very best efforts of an employer there will, in all likelihood be a situation where an employee will make a claim for unfair dismissal.
-We’ve seen a dramatic increase in such claims over the past decade and despite Government efforts to reverse the trend it’s likely ex-employees will simply become more creative in their approach to seeking compensation.
+Thanks to the increase in service requirements and the introduction of Employment Tribunal fees, there has been a reduction in claims.

-If you find yourself in the situation of defending such a claim you are advised to call a qualified and experienced lawyer.
+If you find yourself in the situation of defending such a claim advice from a qualified and experienced lawyer will be essential.

-At the very least a fair procedure will be necessary in order to convince an Employment Tribunal that your business acted reasonably.
+At the very least a fair procedure will be necessary in order to convince an Employment Tribunal that you acted reasonably.
 The appropriate procedure will depend on the reason for dismissal.
-Prior to any dismissal consideration should be given to the minimum statutory requirements of the dismissal and disciplinary procedures which apply to any situation in which dismissal is contemplated.
-The procedures are not limited to misconduct situations and apply to all 5 reasons listed below.

 The 5 potentially fair reasons for dismissal are:-

 If you are contemplating any dismissal, early advice can save considerable pain, time and costs in the long term.